Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 59 points in five of 10 games this season.
+- Oregon and its opponents have combined to score more than 59 points in five of 10 games this season.

-- The two teams combine to score 71 points per game, 12.0 more than the total in this contest.
+- The combined points per game average of the two teams, 71, is 12.0 points greater than Saturday's over/under.

-- The 46.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 59 total in this contest.
+- This contest's total is 12.6 points more than the 46.4 these two squads combine to surrender per game this season.

 - The average total in Utes games this season is 52.7, 6.3 points fewer than Saturday's over/under of 59 .